mt-mods/playerfactions/README.md

 I strongly recommend reading through the `init.lua` file; the functions at the top give you a pretty good idea of how to use it, but just in case you're short on time I'll list the most important functions below.

-- `factions.version` is a variable to check the version of the playerfactions mod to assert compatibility:
+- `factions.version` is a variable made to check the version of the playerfactions mod to assert compatibility:
 * factions.version == nil for firsts version of playerfactions mod
 * factions.version == 2 is the first time this variable is added, with adding multi-faction mode
-- `player_is_in_faction(fname, player_name)`: true if the player is in the faction, nil in other cases
+- `player_is_in_faction(fname, player_name)`: `true` if the player is in the faction, `nil` in other cases (facion or player doesn't exists or player is not a member of the faction)
 - `get_facts()`: Get the table with all data.
 The structure is :
 ```{["name_of_faction1"]={
       ["owner"]=name_of_the_owner,
       ["members"]={["name_of_a_member1"]=true, ["name_of_a_member2"]=true}
   }}
 ```
 - `get_player_faction(player)`: Get a string with the faction a player belongs to, `nil` if they haven't joined a faction.
-In multi-faction mode, it will return the oldest faction which player is into.
-(It checks the facts variable from the top)
+In multi-faction mode, it will return the oldest created faction which player is into. (it's not necessarily the one they joined first.
+It checks the facts variable from the top)
 - `get_player_factions(player)`: Get a table with the faction(s) a player belongs to, `nil` if they haven't joined a faction : {name_of_faction1, name_of_faction2}
 - `get_owner(faction)`: Get the owner of a faction
 - `chown(fname, owner)`: Change the owner of a faction